lifedox/granular-configuration-language/doc-spec/getting_started.md

 ## Defining a Configuration

 Configuration is always defined by constructing a {py:class}`.LazyLoadConfiguration` and providing the paths to possible files.
-Paths can be {py:class}`str` or {py:class}`pathlib.Path` objects.
+Paths can be {py:class}`str`, {py:class}`pathlib.Path`, or any {py:class}`os.PathLike` objects.

-Examples:
+_\* The discussion with each example is intended to build on previous examples, each adding a concept to the set of ideas._

 ### One-off library with three possible sources